For booking your journey, please send back the following documents filled-out and signed best by email or fax.

 - Medical Certificate: at the time of booking AND again 45 days prior departure (the earliest).
-Make sure that ALL questions are answered and the Certificate is signed and stamped by your doctor.
-Choose "no" for Motor Function test in case you have no issues with your movement ability.
-Sign it as well with the additional note "read & approved".
+Make sure that the Certificate is signed and stamped by your doctor.
+Please make sure as well, that the Letter to the passenger's attending physician will be signed by your medical doctor as well.
+Please sign it as well with the additional handwritten note "read & approved".

 - Passport: send us a copy of your passport valid at least six months counting from voyage commencement.

 After receiving your booking forms, we will send you the booking confirmation and invoice whereupon a deposit of 25% is due.
 The balance is payable until 50 days prior departure.

 If you pay from outside the EURO-zone, paying by credit card might be the cheapest option.
 But still we have to charge a 2,5% credit card fee.

 Further Documents required not later than 15 days prior departure: